 "text-offset": [0, 0.065],

-Only regular curved placement is possible for line labels in vector tiles.
+Only regular curved placement and centered horizontal placement are possible for line labels in vector tiles.
 All other line placement styles are converted to regular curved placement.
 Offset label placements on lines are converted to vector tiles if the offset is constrained to a single side of the line.
 An offset value is applied to move the text to the correct side.
 Note that curved labels are typically placed as straight text if the segment is straight.
-The vector tile creation process creates secondary geometries to smooth placement.
+The vector tile creation process creates secondary line geometries to smooth curved placement.
+Secondary point geometries are created for centered horizontal placement.

 The following is an example of line placement on the line: